 All along the Oregon Coast, you’ll find unique restaurants that you don’t see anywhere else.
 In fact, we made it a rule to never eat at a place we recognized like McDonalds or Wendy’s.
 There are just too many good off-the-beaten-path eateries that foodies will drool over.
 In Florence, we dished on crab encrusted halibut and sautéed scallops that I will remember forever.

 6. Kick up your feet at a beach house.

 Another fun way to do the Oregon Coast is to rent a beach house.
-We did this last summer with my entire family–my parents, siblings, and everyone’s children—18 people in all, ages 3 months to 60 years old.
+Last summer we did this with my entire family–my parents, siblings, and everyone’s children—18 people in all, ages 3 months to 60 years old.
 We rented a beach house in Newport, Oregon where we felt we could be near the middle of the coast and could take day trips north and south to see all of the sights.
-We loved this!
+Everyone loved this!
 The beach house was ideal for a big family.
 It was a great hub for mealtimes and nap times for little ones.
 Plus it was nice not to pack up and haul suitcases every day.

 7. It’s the perfect temp.

 As opposed to Disneyland where the heat is sweltering and the sweat starts dripping down into your socks, the Oregon Coast always seems to stay a comfortable 70 degrees.
 It’s never too hot or too cold.